marcus-downing/drupal-odbc-sqlsrv/README.md

 );
 ```

-If you're ''only'' using the connection from Drupal and never plan to use Drush, you can use a clearer config:
+If you're ''only'' using the connection from Drupal and never plan to use Drush, you can use a more straightforward database config:

 ```php
 <?php